GeWu-Lab/MokA/README.md

 ```

-Here we take MUSIC-AVQA as an example, run:
+Here we take MUSIC-AVQA as an example, and it takes about 5-6h, using 16 A100 40g GPUs:
 ```
 sh scripts/finetune/ft.sh
 ```